tejohnso/bigquery-table-inserter/README.md

 Creates one or more tables every day as specified by the configuration file.

-Table names will be of the format [tableNamePrefix]YYYYMMDD
+Table names will be of the format [tableNamePrefix]YYYYMMDD for use in [Table Wildcard Functions](https://cloud.google.com/bigquery/query-reference?hl=en#tablewildcardfunctions).

 ### Configuration

-The configuration file `(src/main/resources/config.json)` specifies one or more table schemas ,each having one or more fields:
+The configuration file `(src/main/resources/config.json)` specifies one or more table schemas, each having one or more fields:

 ```json
 {